What are Eigenvalues and Eigenvectors?

 Eigenvalue— The scalar that is used to transform (stretch) an Eigenvector.

-We can represent a large set of information in a matrix.
-One eigenvalue and eigenvector is used to capture key information that is stored in a large matrix.
+2. We can represent a large set of information in a matrix.
 Performing computations on a large matrix is a very slow process.
-To elaborate, one of the key methodologies to improve efficiency in computational intensive tasks is to reduce the dimensions after ensuring most of the key information is maintained.
+To elaborate, one of the key methodologies to improve efficiency in computationally intensive tasks is to reduce the dimensions after ensuring most of the key information is maintained.
+Hence, one eigenvalue and eigenvector are used to capture key information that is stored in a large matrix.
+This technique can also be used to improve the performance of data churning components.

-Component analysis is one of the key strategies that is utilised to reduce dimension space without losing valuable information.
+3. Component analysis is one of the key strategies that is utilised to reduce dimension space without losing valuable information.
 The core of component analysis (PCA) is built on the concept of eigenvalues and eigenvectors.
+The concept revolves around computing eigenvectors and eigenvalues of the covariance matrix of the features.

 It is now apparent that Eigenvalues and Eigenvectors are one of core concepts to understand in data science.
 Hence this article is dedicated to them.